Alyssa Moore

 I could not correct it

-Alyssa Moore is an intermedia poet and artist based in Chicago.
+Alyssa Moore is an intermedia poet and artist.
 They hold degrees from Harvard and the Iowa Writers’ Workshop where she was an Iowa Arts Fellow.
 She was the inaugural winner of Poetry Magazine's Prize for Visual Poetry.
 She is an editor for Ghost Proposal, a journal for poetry and work outside of traditional notions of genre.
 Their chapbook WET MEDIA is forthcoming from Tilted House Press..
 Alyssa was rhizomed to Etcetera by Kelly Clare.

 Next